henrylee746/HealthclubManagement/fitness-appc3005/README.md

 ## Getting Started

-You can either use the deployment (recommended) or run the project locally.
+You can either use the deployment (highly recommended) or run the project locally.

 If you'd rather compile and run the production version yourself, you can follow the steps below.

-1. First, once you've cloned the repo, enter the fitness-appc3005 folder and install all dependencies by doing:
+1. First, once you've cloned the repo (remember to use the one from branch 9be8d8f: https://github.com/henrylee746/COMP3005FP/tree/9be8d8f0281fae9f4cdf13230b334567757b7a45/fitness-appc3005) , enter the fitness-appc3005 folder and install all dependencies by doing:

 ```bash
 cd fitness-appc3005